COVID-19 Safety protocol: Last Updated 1 Nov 2020

 - to avoid harm or injury, or the risk of harm or injury, to yourself or others – including if it would negatively impact on your ability to exercise or participate in a strenuous activity

 If you are exempt from wearing a cloth face covering we ask that, where possible, you wear a face shield/visor instead.
+Given that the visor protects the wearer and the face covering protects ‘the other’ we ask that, for the safety of all parties, you have an open discussion about this as you meet.

 Please be mindful and respectful of exemption circumstances, noting that some people are less able to wear face coverings, and that the reasons for this may not be visible to others.